 Diversion is an appropriate option if a person with a mental illness has committed a crime.
 Diversion may be suggested by the A person who swears an affidavit stating that an offence has occurred and is named on the documents that start a criminal case in court.
 The informant is usually a police officer, but can also be the victim of the crime.
 Not to be confused with an informer. (i.e. the police officer who charged the person), their lawyer or the court.

 If the prosecution in a proceeding raises the option of diversion for an offender with a mental illness, they may have formed the view that the person’s disability impacted their offending.
 Therefore, there may be sufficient Material presented to a court to prove or disprove a fact.
 It can include what witnesses say as well as documents and other objects. to enter a (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
 (2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
 (3) ‘The defence’ is also a way of referring to the defendant and their legal team. of mental impairment (see ‘Defence of mental impairment’, below).

 The diversion program is also available to offenders with an intellectual disability.
 Offenders with an intellectual disability may also be eligible for a community corrections order (see ‘Intellectual disability’, below).

-In discussing diversion with the informant, it is advisable for the accused to discuss their personal situation and circumstances, including employment status, any prior criminal history, any Done by your own free will.
+In discussing diversion with the prosecution, it is advisable for the A person who has been charged with a criminal offence or against whom a civil action has been brought. to discuss their personal situation and circumstances, including employment status, any prior criminal history, any Done by your own free will.
 See also community treatment order (CTO). work performed within the community, an explanation for the offence, and the likely impact that a criminal conviction would have on the person’s life and future.

 The magistrate or judicial registrar can make a range of orders as part of a diversion plan, including: